 - Telephone advice and order line 0845 850 0030

 - General Public - Buy or Renew a PPC On-line

 There is further information about prescription exemptions and fees on the NHS website.

 When you are discharged from hospital you should normally receive 7 days’ supply of medication.

 On receipt of your medication requirements, which will be issued to you by the hospital, please bring this to the surgery or post via a stamped addressed envelope before your supply of medication has run out.

-Hospital requests for change of medication will be checked by the GP first, and if necessary your doctor will issue you with a prescription.
-The Practice will endeavour to issue you with your prescription on that day, but it cannot be issued until your medical details are checked by the doctor, your prescription should normally be ready by 4pm on that day, or you may be advised to attend the next day.
+Hospital requests for change of medication will be checked by the GP or pharmacist first, and if necessary they will issue you with a prescription.
+The Practice will endeavour to issue you with your prescription as soon as possible, but it cannot be issued until your medical details are checked by the doctor or pharmacist.

-The doctors will review your medication, regularly, which may involve changes to your tablets, in accordance with current health board policies.
+The doctors and pharmacists will review your medication, regularly, which may involve changes to your tablets, in accordance with current health board policies.
 Please be reassured that this will not affect your treatment.